De Skarrenmolen, Scharsterbrug

 De Skarrenmolen is a smock mill in Scharsterbrug, Friesland, Netherlands which was built in 1888.
 The mill has been restored to working order.
 It is listed as a Rijksmonument.

 History

 De Skarrenmolen was built in 1888.
 It served as a corn mill and a drainage mill originally, but now is only a drainage mill.
 The mill drains the 60 ha Rijpkema polder.
 The mill was sold to the Stichting Skarrenmolen in 1982 following the installation of an electric pump to drain the polder.
 Restorations were carried out on the mill in 1987, 1993 and 1995.
 The 1987 restoration saw the wooden windshaft replaced by a cast-iron one.
 Wooden sail stocks were replaced by steel ones.
 In 2003, ownership of the mill was transferred to Stichting Penninga's Molen, Joure.
-The mill is listed as a Rijksmonument, №13251.
+The mill is listed as a Rijksmonument, No.13251.